This post may contain affiliate links. Please read my full disclosure policy here.

 As mothers, we pride ourselves on all the work that we do and the sacrifices that we make for our families.
 We compare ‘war stories’ with other moms.
 At times, we almost seem to be competing to win the title of “Most Miserable”.
 We give everything we have without adding in a single thing that makes us happy, and we wonder why we aren’t the fun mom.

 We read articles about how to “yell less”.
 Maybe we search the web to look up articles on “mom motivation” or “staying sane as a SAHM”.

 Life feels unfulfilling–not just because it’s busy, messy, and hard.
 It feels unfulfilling because we’ve forgotten who we are.

 How to Rediscover Yourself

 The process of rediscovering yourself, like many things, is pretty simple, but it isn’t easy.
-You can accomplish it in three steps: shifting your perspective, reflecting on the woman you used to be, and setting time aside every day for yourself.
+Today, I’ve broken it down into three steps:

 Step One: Shift Your Perspective